berisberis/py-ching/README.md

 # Py-Ching
 Random i-ching trigram generator that iterates and graphs results

+This project uses the `secrets` python module to achieve maximum randomness, although the algorithm could be changed to `random` to test and prove with the results if patterns emerge (which is a sign of false randomness)

 # About the I-ching
 The I Ching is the oldest binary system developed by the chinese around 1000-750BC.